Published by Angie. Last Updated on June 5, 2023.

 From what we've seen and tasted, you really can't go wrong with anything on the menu at Casa Brasil.
 It's hardy, soul-satisfying food made from scratch, and a style of cuisine that's not often found in Pittsburgh.

-Casa Brasil is located at 5904 Bryant Street in Highland Park.
+Casa Brasil was located at 5904 Bryant Street in Highland Park and closed in 2023.

 Looking for more delicious restaurants in Highland Park?
 Check out Teppanyaki Kyoto for some delicious okonomiyaki!

 In the mood for a sale?
 Or perhaps you simply want to try out something new?
 Check out our latest Pittsburgh promotions below!

 Are you a local business that would like featured?
 Click here!